X-rays use a small dose of radiation to create pictures of the inside of the body. This type of x-ray takes a picture of the organs in the belly.

 You will be able to leave after the test is done.

-Call your doctor if you have any questions about the test, your condition, or your test results.
+Call your doctor if you have any questions or concerns.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 National Institute of Diabetes and Digestive and Kidney Disorders